kikeelectronico/Homeware-LAN/docs/docs/data.md

 ```

 ### Returns
-A confirmation message.
+`Saved correctly!` if it is the first time. `Your user has been set in the past` if the username was set in the past.

 ## Method - updatePassword
-This method updates the user's password
+This method updates the user's password.

 `myData.updatePassword(incomming_data)`

 ### Arguments

 #### incomming_data
-Both the last and new passwords in plain text
+Both the current and new passwords in plain text.

 - Type: json
 - Example: